MortalityReporting/RavenDocs/docs/source/userManual/recordManagement.rst

     **Use Case**: Human readable display of MDI FHIR IG data with a FHIR explorer.
 Any cases loaded in the Raven FHIR server should be retrievable by Case Viewer.
 Users can use FHIR APIs to load the data.

-Value
-^^^^^
-Due to recency in development, users may have limited familiarity with the implementation guide standard, but are familiar with the standard death reporting information.
-These features were built in an effort to better educate users on the IG standard.
-Also, the FHIR data model is complicated and structured with multi-levels and logical references.
-In order to help transitioning from non-FHIR data to MDI IG compliant format, the MDI CSV format was designed.
-The Case Import feature maps the pre-defined MDI CSV format to the MDI FHIR IG format and saves them to the MDI FHIR server.

-Case View provides a user-friendly option for viewing the data present on the FHIR Server.
-Also, the layout of the Case View is structured from the perspective of the MDI Implementation Guide (IG) to serve as an educational tool for users to better understand the data structure and fields which make up the MDI CMS to EDRS and Toxicology documents.

-These features overall improve the level of interoperability and work towards the goals of standardization.

-Toxicology Report Viewer
-^^^^^^^^^^^^^^^^^^^^^^^^
-Coming Soon ...